Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 The random Pauli layer between the entangling gates and single-qubit gates is composed into the layer of single-qubit gates and implemented together in its dressing.
 The other random Pauli layer will be composed into the dressing of the next dressed box.
-The random Pauli gates are *virtual* in the same spirit as a virtual Z gate–they do not add additional operations to the circuit, but instead act as a directive to alter how other operations are implemented.

-Recast in this light, the left (right) twirl directive is to implement a random Pauli in this box's dressing and apply the Pauli that undoes it in the next (previous) box's dressing.
+To summarize, the left (right) twirl directive is to implement a random Pauli in this box's dressing and apply the Pauli that undoes it in the next (previous) box's dressing.
 The inject noise and basis change directives are analogous.

 Circuit randomization with virtual gates
 ----------------------------------------

 Samplomatic uses the framework of *virtual gates* to reason about circuits with dressed boxes.
+Virtual gates are generated at the boundary of the box opposite its dressing.
+These virtual gates are moved through the circuit in a prescribed way and need to be composed into a dressing.
 If all virtual gates can be composed into a dressing, randomizations of the circuit can be built procedurally.

 .. figure:: ../figs/dressed_box.drawio.png